 According to Ayurveda, your body is completely aligned with the times of day in regards to your vital organs.
 Every hour is related to a specific organ(s), and therefore the organ will be at its most powerful energy at its respective times.
 Further, the time each organ is spiking can reveal to us the best time for treatment, as well as the mostly likely time an imbalance may occur.
 Knowing your internal body clock can help you align your daily activities in order to allow optimal functioning and optimal health.

-Another essential aspect of the Ayurvedic Body Clock is the relation of dosha to each hour as well.
+Another essential aspect of the Ayurvedic Body Clock is the relation of a dosha to each hour as well.
 These energetic forces will be at their strongest point during their peak times.
-Just as with the organ times, we can use this knowledge to reveal to us the best times for doshic treatment, the most likely time for doshic imbalance, and the best times for certain daily activities.
+Just as with the organ times, you can use this knowledge to reveal the best times for doshic treatment, the most likely time for doshic imbalance, and the best times for certain daily activities.
 For example, it is best to eat your largest meal mid-day, as this is the time Pitta is at its strongest.
 Alternatively, the dinner meal should be much smaller and lighter, since Kapha is spiking at this time.
 Similarly, it is always best to wake up by 6am, as this is the time of Vata.
-If you wait too long and oversleep, you will wake up during Kapha’s peak hours in which you may experience heaviness, laziness and lethargy.
+If you wait too long and oversleep, you will wake up during Kapha’s peak hours in which you may experience heaviness, laziness, and lethargy.

-If you are experiencing a reoccurring issue at a particular time of the day (or night), this chart can help you decipher if their is low energy in a certain organ and an imbalance in a specific dosha.
-For instance, if you find yourself crashing each day at 3pm, this can indicate low energy in the liver and gallbladder and/or Vata imbalance.
+If you are experiencing a reoccurring issue at a particular time of the day (or night), this chart can help you decipher if there is low energy in a certain organ and an imbalance in a specific dosha.
+For instance, if you find yourself crashing each day at 3pm, this can indicate low energy in the liver and gallbladder and/or a Vata imbalance.
 If you are waking up each night at 1am, your body is expressing there may be low energy in the heart and/or a Pitta imbalance.